Skip to content

 • As just one example of renewable energy use in Casio’s business facilities, the energy-saving building newly constructed for Casio Europe (Germany) in January 2009 features an air conditioning system that uses geothermal heat.

-• Casio Thailand uses electricity generated with solar panels for a part of plant equipment.
+• As of fiscal 2025, Casio Electronic Technology (Zhongshan) and Casio Thailand uses electricity generated with solar panels for a part of plant equipment.

 • The Casio Computer Co., Ltd. headquarters stores power by using power at night, when demand for power is relatively low, and uses a heat storage system for heating and cooling during the day, when activity is greatest.